 As a Stockbroker, you would have to look after the financial portfolios and manage the investments of your clients, which could be large organizations, a company or even an individual.
-In a Stockbroker job description it is your task to ensure the greatest financial return to your clients and help them buy and sell the desired stocks, shares as well as other financial products on the advice of a financial analyst.
+In a Stockbroker job description, it is your task to ensure the greatest financial return to your clients and help them buy and sell the desired stocks, shares as well as other financial products on the advice of a financial analyst.

 Typically, a Stockbroker is often involved in offering three kinds of services to their clients.
-One of these three could be discretionary service wherein the Stockbroker is completely responsible in handling all the investments of their clients and can even make decisions on their behalf.
-The other type of service could be that of an advisory wherein the Stockbroker makes the clients aware of the various investment options and advices them on the same.
-The last one could be the task of only execution where the Stockbroker just buys and sells financial products like stocks or shares when asked to and has no role in giving advices to the clients.
+One of these three could be discretionary service wherein the Stockbroker is completely responsible for handling all the investments of their clients and can even make decisions on their behalf.
+The other type of service could be that of an advisory wherein the Stockbroker makes the clients aware of the various investment options and advise them on the same.
+The last one could be the task of only execution where the Stockbroker just buys and sells financial products like stocks or shares when asked to and has no role in giving advice to the clients.
 As you can see a Stockbroker job description is juggling day in day out, you must be flexible.

 Financial Investment Advice

 The people who pay to hire a Stockbroker can only be convinced if they get trusted advice on all of their financial matters.
-A Stockbroker should have a profound knowledge of the stock market and help their clients to execute any financial decision, this is a important point in a Stockbroker job description.
+A Stockbroker should have a profound knowledge of the stock market and help their clients to execute any financial decision, this is an important point in a Stockbroker job description.
 You should excel in developing excellent investment plans for clients based on the information available to them and make them acquainted with their various investment options.
-The clients in turn are expected to tell their Stockbrokers how much they are willing to invest, what is their risk tolerance or for how long they are willing to invest.
+The clients, in turn, are expected to tell their Stockbrokers how much they are willing to invest, what is their risk tolerance or for how long they are willing to invest.

 This job may seem quite easy to many owing to the simple task of buying and selling stocks yet the decision involves a lot of efforts.
-Stockbrokers spend most amount of their time researching the market or a particular share, so that they can give a feedback to their clients on whether it is wise to make that investment decision or not.
+Stockbrokers spend the most amount of their time researching the market or a particular share so that they can give a feedback to their clients on whether it is wise to make that investment decision or not.
 A Stockbroker should be well updated with the media or any other sources that provide the information of the market, it also stated on a Stockbroker job description you keep up-t0-date with the markets, so be sure have a list of resources you follow.

-While this may be a little never wrenching but there is other types of Stockbrokers too who are simply commissioned to help the clients buy or sell a share without giving them any financial advice.
+While this may be a little never wrenching but there are other types of Stockbrokers too who are simply commissioned to help the clients buy or sell a share without giving them any financial advice.
 For some it is the luckiest job as the entire responsibility of buying and selling an investment rests with the client.

 A key Stockbroker job description is working with new clients and prospecting.
 For every trade a Stockbroker makes, they are paid a commission on it.
 Thus, the more you get potential clients, the heavier commission you are paid.
 However, getting a client for yourself can fetch a lot of your time.
-One requires a strong advertising or a great network to guarantee themselves loyal clients.
+One requires a strong advertising or a great network to guarantee themselves, loyal clients.
 They have to serve the best to their clients so that they are completely satisfied with their services and can even refer them to their other friends and family.

 Record of Transactions

 The transaction records of a client are necessary for tax purposes and thus must be handled with utmost care with all the transaction details correctly evaluated.
-It is the complete responsibility of the share broker to keep all these details up to date with nothing missing in terms of documentation or book keeping and make them available to the clients or agencies when asked.
+It is the complete responsibility of the share broker to keep all these details up to date with nothing missing in terms of documentation or bookkeeping and make them available to the clients or agencies when asked.

 A Stockbroker could be either working with a brokerage firm or may have set up his own venture.
-A stockbroker usually associated with a brokerage firm is often entitled to securities and other benefits and also has the advantage of dealing with walk in clients and thus the task of fetching your own clients would be minimal.
+A stockbroker usually associated with a brokerage firm is often entitled to securities and other benefits and also has the advantage of dealing with walk-in clients and thus the task of fetching your own clients would be minimal.
 A stockbroker can make some serious money, only if he does his homework well.

-This means showing up at work a couple of hours before the market opens and researching the pros and cons of the market in advance or contacting current clients with various recommendations and advices for their financial portfolio, spending their free hours networking or advertising about themselves.
+This means showing up at work a couple of hours before the market opens and researching the pros and cons of the market in advance or contacting current clients with various recommendations and advice for their financial portfolio, spending their free hours networking or advertising about themselves.
 Not just this, a dedicated Stockbroker should also have other qualities apart from this for becoming successful.

 Strong Competitive Drive